 Try reinstalling macOS Mojave from scratch

 Okay, let’s assume your Mac is fully compatible with macOS Mojave.
-What’s causing the installation trouble then?
-If your Mojave installation fails or ends abruptly, you should go back to square one and do it properly this time around.
+But still, you get something like “Installation of macOS could not continue” on your screen.
+What’s causing the installation trouble, then?
+If your Mojave update stuck or ends abruptly, you should go back to square one and do it properly this time.
 The recommended procedure requires backing your Mac up and cleaning your Mac from “old baggage” that may interfere with the macOS update.

 Step 1.
 Clean up your Mac from system junk

-- Download CleanMyMac for free from developer’s site
+- Download CleanMyMac for free from the developer’s site.

-- Remove hidden junk from all suggested folders
+- Remove hidden junk from all the suggested folders.

 Step 2.
 Back up your Mac

-- Connect external drive and launch Time Machine
+- Connect the external drive and open Time Machine.

-- Choose external drive as a backup path
+- Choose the external drive as a backup path.

 Step 3.
 Reinstall macOS Mojave

-You have downloaded the Beta and still cannot go past “Preparing the installation…” window.
-Let’s admit, betas are called so for a reason.
-They are by definition buggy and problematic but here are a few more ideas to try.
+You have downloaded the macOS Mojave and still cannot go past the “Preparing the installation…” window.
+Let’s admit, new macOS versions are often buggy and problematic, but here are a few more ideas to try:

-Start your Mac in Recovery Mode.
-To enter Recovery Mode Click Apple logo > Restart.
-Right after that hold down Command + R buttons while your Mac is restarting.
-While in Recovery Mode you’ll be able to run Disk Utility to check your disk for consistency.
+Start your Mac in recovery mode.
+To enter recovery mode on Mojave, Click Apple logo > Restart.
+Right after that, hold down the Command + R buttons while your Mac is restarting.
+While in recovery mode, you’ll be able to run Disk Utility to check your disk for consistency.

-# 2. Can’t install the Mojave Beta on an external drive
+2. Can’t install the Mojave on an external drive

-Some folks have reported they have ran into trouble trying to install macOS Mojave onto an external SSD drive.
+Some folks have reported they have run into trouble trying to install macOS Mojave onto an external SSD drive.
 The installation would abort midway and eventually drop you back into High Sierra.
-As some bloggers have pointed out, the issue is caused by a USB-C adaptor connected to MacBook.
+As some bloggers have pointed out, the issue is caused by a USB-C adapter connected to MacBook.

-The first Developer Beta of macOS 10.14 Mojave seems to be lacking some basic iCloud features which will likely be added in the next updates.
+The first editions of macOS 10.14 Mojave seemed to be lacking some basic iCloud features, which will likely be added in the next updates.
 One of those missing bits is Back to My Mac functionality (remote access to files and screen sharing).
 But the most annoying setback is iCloud not syncing properly.

 How to fix it?
 First, sign out from the iCloud account and sign in back again.